 Poetic Devices

-- Enjambment: The use of enjambment (the continuation of a sentence or phrase from one line to the next) creates a natural and conversational tone.
-For instance, the first three lines flow seamlessly into one another.
+- Enjambment: The frequent use of enjambment, where a sentence or phrase continues from one line to the next without a pause, creates a natural, conversational rhythm.
+For instance, the lines “What though the radiance

 In the soothing thoughts that spring